DevanB/build-error-notifier/README.md

 NOTE: You can also use the built-in --growl option if you have paid for growl and if you want it to notify you on successful test runs as well.
 The build-error-notifier will only notify of errors to avoid "notification fatigue".

+## Parameters
+use `--addConfig [path to file]` to add custom configuration.
+The file should be a node module and should export a data structure similar to the one defined in [build-error-notifier.js](https://github.com/mvindahl/build-error-notifier/blob/master/bin/build-error-notifier.js).
+See [this file](https://github.com/mvindahl/build-error-notifier/blob/master/spec/testConfig.js) for an example.

 ## Q&A
 ### Why don't you support tool X?
 This is just a starting point and is based upon the tools which I frequently use.
 On the top of my head, I plan to add support